 NUTRIM's education revolves almost entirely around training PhD candidates, including classes, lecture series, research meetings, symposia and collaborative training opportunities with NUTRIM and Faculty of Health, Medicine and Life Sciences partners.
 Although many of these activities are only for NUTRIM PhDs, many others are open to public and external researchers.

 In addition, a central part of the NUTRIM PhD experience is teaching.
 3rd and 4th-year NUTRIM PhDs teach FHML bachelor's and master's students in a variety of ways, including tutoring tutorial groups, supervising students during traineeships or writing a master's theses, lecturing, and giving practical skills training.
 NUTRIM offers essential content during several FHML Master's programmes, demonstrating the inexorable link between education and research at Maastricht University.

 The aims of NUTRIM’s PhD programme are to cultivate research capabilities & broad understanding of human nutrition and metabolism to provide PhD students with specific knowledge and skills needed for top-level research and to stimulate interdisciplinary training.
 The PhD training programme results in well-trained graduates who have developed an integrated view on most advanced and state-of-the-art topics in the research domain of NUTRIM and have developed skills needed for top-level research in a multidisciplinary and international oriented environment.
 The PhD programme will be completed after successfully defending the dissertation.

-Types of PhD Students:
+Types of PhD Students

-- PhD Students with a 4-year contract
+- PhD being a trainee

-- PhD Students with a scholarship
+- PhD student financed by a scholarship or grant

 Courses, workshops, and trainings